-Most people use the terms “poll” and “survey” interchangeably when referring to any data-gathering effort targeting the general public.
+Most people use “poll” and “survey” interchangeably when referring to any data-gathering effort targeting the general public.
 However, there is a difference between the two terms.

 A poll is a subset of survey research that measures public opinion on a specific issue at a particular time.
 Polling is conducted close to an event, such as an election, to gauge voter sentiment.
 On the other hand, surveys are broader in scope and can be used to collect data on various topics over an extended period.

 While polls and surveys are valuable tools for collecting data, they serve different purposes.
-It is essential to know which type of data you need before commissioning either type of study.
+Knowing which type of data you need before commissioning either type of study is essential.
 Here is a closer look at some common types of surveys used in political research:

 A political party conducts a caucus survey to gauge support for various candidates within that party ahead of primary elections.
 These surveys were conducted by telephone and targeted party members who say they are likely to vote in the upcoming primary election.